Honey Wheat Bread Machine Recipe To Build Your Confidence

 Honey Wheat Bread Machine Recipe

-This Honey Whole Wheat Bread recipe will make an exceptionally light and soft sandwich bread with both whole wheat flour and white bread flour–you’ll be making this recipe on repeat!
+This Honey Whole Wheat Bread recipe makes an exceptionally light and soft sandwich bread with whole wheat and white bread flour.
+If you have questions, see the post above for more information about substitutions and best practices.

 5 from 61 votes